CCT-token/compiler-compiler-technology/README.md

 The last stage in the diagram, **Stage 205**, results in
 a Compiler Compiler System executable program.
 This stage is generated from **Stage 201**,
-when inputed CC source grammar definition language text, which defines itself
+when inputed CCS Source Grammar Definition Language text, which defines itself
 (regarded as meta grammar).
 Stage 201 performs **Phase 2.1a**, generating **Stage 202**,
-the Compiler Compiler Runtime API.
+the Compiler Compiler System Syntax-Controlled Runtime API.
 The Compiler Compiler executable program from Stage 205,
 has an option to de-compile the, meta grammar generated, Compiler Compiler Runtime API into
 a text file (not shown), which contains the meta grammar executing phase, shown in Phase **2.1b**.
 This newly de-compiled meta grammar as a text, is identical to the meta grammar from
 Stage 201 except for some differences related to supported indentation rules.

 The Compiler Compiler executable program for the given meta grammar performs **Phase 2.2a**,
-generating the Compiler Compiler Binary API, **Stage 203** for the corresponding
+generating the Compiler Compiler Syntax-Controlled Binary API, **Stage 203** for the corresponding
-Compiler Compiler Runtime API.
+Compiler Compiler Syntax-Controlled Runtime API.
 Phase 2.2a is implemented as a formal procedure that converts
-Compiler Compiler Runtime into Compiler Compiler Binary.
+CCS Syntax-Controlled Runtime into CCS Syntax-Controlled Binary.
 The Compiler Compiler executable program
-has an option to de-compile the meta grammar, generated from the Compiler Compiler Binary, into a
+has an option to de-compile the meta grammar, generated from the CCS Syntax-Controlled Binary, into a
 text file (not shown) containing the meta grammar executing phase, **Phase 2.2c**.
 This newly
 de-compiled meta grammar, as a text, is identical to meta grammar from Stage 201 except for some
 differences related to supported indentation rules.

-Having the Compiler Compiler Binary executing phase 2.2b, the Compiler Compiler
+Having the Compiler Compiler Syntax-Controlled Binary executing phase 2.2b, the Compiler Compiler
-executable program has an option to re-create a Compiler Compiler Runtime that
+executable program has an option to re-create a Compiler Compiler Syntax-Controlled Runtime that
 is identical to the original Compiler Compiler Runtime from Stage 202.
 The Compiler Compiler
 executable program performs **Phase 2.3** creating Compiler compiler generated code,
 **Stage 204** corresponding to the meta grammar from Stage 201.

- ## Significance of CC Runtime and CC Binary
+ ## Significance of CCS Syntax-Controlled Runtime API and CCS Syntax-Controlled Binary API
 *The C++ CCS Syntax-Controlled Runtime API is defined in these files:
 include/SyntaxControlledRuntime.h and src/SyntaxControlledRuntime.cc*